 Frequently Asked Questions

 Is it bad to listen to music while sleeping?

 Getting a good night’s sleep is important for good health.
 If music can help you drift off at night, why not?

 According to Michael Breus, Ph.D., there is data that suggests that music can help people to fall asleep.
 A recent meta-analysis of music-sleep studies found that music helped people with both short-term and chronic sleep problems fall asleep easier.

 You’ll need to be listening to relaxing music to help you slowly wind down, clearly the latest Tiesto track will not 😂!

-Noise cancelling earbuds is also a great shout.
-It can help block out any traffic, noisy neighbors or snoring partners!
-The only downside of pure wireless noise cancelling earbuds is the battery life which might not last the night.
+Noise-canceling earbuds are also a great shout.
+It can help block out any traffic, noisy neighbors, or snoring partners!
+The only downside of pure wireless noise-canceling earbuds is the battery life which might not last the night.

 What should I listen to for deep sleep?